PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 required ceiling.
 As with the other U8S8 cases, the converter does not emulate host-specific saturating SIMD pair accumulation.

+`object_detection_nanodet_2022nov_int8.onnx` is promoted from an active accuracy failure to a pass.
+Its first QLinearConv output shape was absent from ONNX value-info and initially materialized as `[1,1,1,1]`.
+The following quantized LeakyRelu and DequantizeLinear retained that placeholder while the MaxPool lowering selected its padding strategy.
+For the actual `[1,24,208,208]` input, ONNX `kernel=3`, `stride=2`, `pads=[1,1,1,1]` starts its windows one element before the input, whereas TFLite SAME needs only one total padding element and places it at the end.
+This shifted every pooling window.
+QLinearConv now derives static output geometry eagerly, and quantized pass-through ops replace same-rank all-one placeholders from their source.
+MaxPool therefore emits explicit negative-infinity padding followed by VALID pooling.
+All six outputs pass sequential comparison; maximum absolute error improved from `2.570713758468628` to `4.76837158203125e-7`.

 `yolox_nano.onnx` remains an active Tier 2 non-pass with the normalized reason `float_conv_accumulation_amplified_by_exp_stride`.
 The normal sequential comparison satisfies the aggregate metric gate with mean absolute error